ricky-return42/rickyevolution.github.io/_posts/2016-10-23-Billboaed Exlploration.md

 I apologise for the messy blog last week and I hope it can be done better!
 Therefore in this week's blog there would be a mini walk through to demonstrate how one can use Python and its very powerful modules to perform data analysis!
 The dataset that we will be using today is the Billboard Hot 100 data back in 2000.
 The Billboard chart is the standard for music industry in the United States.
 Let’s dive in and explore the data!

+<h2>Step 1: Load the data and do some preliminary look around!</h2>

 {% highlight python %}

 import pandas as pd #Pandas is a very powerful module which handles data as a data frame